OmkarK45/talks/packages/2025-19-12-smallcase-search/slides.md

 </div>

 <!--
 Hi everyone!

-Today I want to share some learnings from building the search experience at smallcase, and how thinking about "two consumers" shaped our architecture decisions.
+Today I want to share learnings from building search at smallcase.

+The talk is called "In Search for DX" - a double meaning:
+1. We built a search feature
+2. We were searching for better developer experience

+The thesis: when you solve for developers, you automatically solve for users.
 -->

 ---